We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Can Guinea Pigs Eat Onions?

-Guinea pigs cannot eat onions and stay healthy and alive.
+No, guinea pigs cannot eat onions and stay healthy.

 First, onions do not have many nutritious benefits to your guinea pig.